TaniaY21/TaniaY21/README.md

 #### My name is Tania and I have been learning to code for the past year.

+- I have spent several years living in China and Taiwan, one year in Spain.
 - 📱 My first ever real project was a Swift app I created for learning Chinese.
 You can see it on the App store:
 [天天向上: Chinese Word of the Day](https://apps.apple.com/us/app/%E5%A4%A9%E5%A4%A9%E5%90%91%E4%B8%8A-hsk-5-chinese-wotd/id1547074310#?platform=iphone)
 - 👩🏻‍💻 [School of Code](https://github.com/SchoolOfCode) cohort 6 student
-- 🔭 I am really interested in NLP (no, not the pseudoscience!)
+- 🔭 I am really interested in NLP (no, not the pseudoscience!) which is what got me interested in the world of tech

 #### Languages and Tools: